E5

 How to Fix / Troubleshooting

-Safety: Turn the dehumidifier off and unplug it before removing any panels.
+Safety: Turn off and unplug the dehumidifier before removing any panels.

 Steps to address E5:

-• Power cycle: Unplug for 10 minutes, then plug back in to see if E5 clears.
+- Power cycle: Unplug the unit for 10 minutes, then plug it back in to see if the E5 error clears.

-• Locate the humidity sensor: On Homedics dehumidifiers, the RH sensor is typically clipped near the air intake grille or on the evaporator coil area, connected by a small harness to the control board.
+- Locate the humidity sensor: On Homedics dehumidifiers, the RH sensor is typically clipped near the air intake grille or on the evaporator coil area and connected by a small harness to the control board.

-• Inspect for corrosion or moisture: If the sensor is on the coil, it may be exposed to condensation.
-Gently dry the sensor and connector with a soft cloth.
+- Inspect for corrosion or moisture: If the sensor is on the coil, it may be exposed to condensation.
+Gently dry the sensor and its connector with a soft cloth.
 Do not use heat guns or hair dryers.

-• Check wiring: Remove the front or side panel as needed and trace the sensor harness to the main PCB.
-Ensure the connector is fully seated and wires are intact.
+- Check wiring: Remove the front or side panel as needed and trace the sensor harness to the main PCB.
+Ensure the connector is fully seated and that the wires are intact.

-• Board diagnosis: If a new sensor does not clear E5, the main control PCB is likely faulty and should be replaced or the unit retired.
+- Board diagnosis: If a new sensor does not clear the E5 error, the main control PCB is likely faulty and should be replaced, or the unit should be retired.

 Advertisements